 Butter and flour 4 six inch cake pans.
 Preheat oven to 350F.

 Sift the flour baking soda and powder, salt and cocoa powder.

 In three batches, mix in the flour mixture alternating with the buttermilk.
-Don't overmix!
+Don't over-mix!

 Divide batter evenly into pans and bake at 350f for about 25 - 30 minutes or until the centers are done.
 Allow to cool in pans for about 10 minutes and then invert onto a wire rack.

 Beat the butter and melted (and cooled) chocolate together until well combined.
-Mix in the powdered sugar and peppermint oil.
+Mix in the powdered sugar and peppermint extract.
 Add the cream a tablespoon at a time until the desired consistency is reached.

-Pipe the buttercream on the first cake layer (you can do a two tone swirl if you'd like 🙂 Sprinkle with crushed candy caine and repeat.
+Pipe the buttercream on the first cake layer (you can do a two tone swirl if you'd like 🙂 Sprinkle with crushed candy cane and repeat.
 Crumb coat the exterior and allow to set in the refrigerator for about 10 minutes.

 Hypnotic pink peppermint swirls?
 Check!